darlacameron/intro-to-d3-nicar-2020/3-sculpting-data/README.md

 Now we have data.
 Let’s examine the structure of one entry in the array, noting the variable names and what type they are.

+TODO this next step throws an error for darla- data isn't defined, and it's not clear where to put the map. should it go inside the "then"? same with australia.

 Let’s use `.map()` to transform the type of one of those variables

 	data = data.map(d => {